Brad Moore: Personal life

-Moore was one of multiple sons born to Barbara and Lew Moore.
+Moore was one of several sons born to Barbara and Lew Moore.

-Moore met his wife, Lisa, in 1987 at a parade in Clearwater, Florida while she was a waitress and he was playing for the Clearwater Phillies.
+Moore met his wife in 1987 at a parade in Clearwater, Florida while she was a waitress and he was playing for the Clearwater Phillies.
 Their son, Logan, was born in Scranton, Pennsylvania in August 1990 while Moore was playing with the Scranton/Wilkes-Barre Red Barons.

-Logan Moore was selected by the Phillies in the ninth round of the 2011 Major League Baseball draft.
+Logan was selected by the Phillies in the ninth round of the 2011 MLB draft.
+He reached Triple-A and later played in the Mexican League, primarily as a catcher.